JOIN OUR VEGGIE BASKET SCHEME

 In March 2006, working with two local people with learning disabilities, we opened our first Community Club in the Village Hall at Cornhill on Tweed, North Northumberland.
 Following demand and replication, Border links now works with over 50 people at sites based in Cornhill, Berwick upon Tweed, Amble in Northumberland and Kelso in the Scottish Borders.

-As the enterprise has grown, so too have the work experience and personal development opportunities that we can offer to participants, for example, the increased need for administration support and marketing activity has generated new opportunities for people with learning disabilities to work as members of our Admin Team and our Marketing Group.
+As our enterprise has grown, so too have the work experience and personal development opportunities that we can offer to participants, for example, the increased need for administration support and marketing activity has generated new opportunities for people with learning disabilities to work as members of our Admin Team and our Marketing Group.

 Border Links sessions are delivered in a small and local group context.
 The local nature of the project fosters sustainable friendships, and also provides a visible and positive presence for disabled people within their own communities.
 While the small group size allows members the time to "get to know each other", and also helps us to deliver highly personalised approaches at all levels of our service.
 Because we know and listen to our members, we are able to develop and deliver a range of educational and leisure courses, classes and activities to enhance personal independence and respond to personal interests and aspirations.